-Are Kodi users next in line for Copyright Infringement Notices?
+Are Kodi users next for Copyright Infringement Notices?

 There are reports that some Internet Service Providers (ISP) are starting to issue Copyright Infringement Notices to Kodi Users